FoodStandardsAgency/register-a-food-business-UI-tests/docs/contribution-guidelines/the-config-file.md

 ## Browseroptions

 BrowserOptions is where you choose which browsers you want the tests to run.
-Here it is set up so that when running locally, it will run on chrome by default.
+Here, it is set up so that when running locally, it will run on chrome by default.
 The browserOptions array contains different browser configurations as objects.
 When running via Browserstack, these are the browsers that the tests are run on.
 You can find browserOptions [here](https://www.browserstack.com/automate/capabilities).
-It is important to note that many of the tests will not fail in Safari due to it not successfully clicking elements.
+It is important to note that many of the tests will fail in Safari due to it not successfully clicking elements.

 ## Browserstack Auth